jdsandahl/my-api-bootstrap/README.md

 CREATE DATABASE YOUR_APP_NAME
 ```

-You can then exit MySQL using ctrl+C and then again to exit the Docker container.
+You can then exit MySQL using **ctrl+c** and then again to exit the Docker container.

 If you've used the setup above your container should continue to run in the background while still freeing up your terminal.